jgpai/cloud-services/README.md

 ## Tutorials

-🕶️ Your mission, should you choose to accept it, is to complete a series of hands-on tutorials that will turn you into a master of data contracts and data products using ODCS, ODPS, and the Bitol toolkit—no explosions, just clean, versioned data.
+🕶️ Your missions (there are only four), should you choose to accept it, is to complete a series of hands-on tutorials that will turn you into a master of data contracts and data products using ODCS, ODPS, and the Bitol toolkit—no explosions, just clean, versioned data & metadata.

 ### Mission #1: Experimenting with Data Contracts